Training & Recruiting

 - Organize and prioritize numerous calls for police service.

 - Part time salary from $31.97 to $42.00 per hour

 Comprehensive benefit package begins upon successful completion of the following:

-Communications Services is staffed 24 hours a day, 7 days a week.
+Communications Services is staffed 24 hours a day, 7 days a week, 365 days a year.